canonical/ubuntu-security-documentation/docs/common-mistakes/direct-deb-download-overview.rst

-Unlike software sourced from Ubuntu's official repositories (e.g., the Ubuntu Archive), which includes packages vetted by the Ubuntu Security team, a :file:`.deb` file originating from an untrusted source like a public forum has likely undergone no security screening.
+Unlike software sourced from Ubuntu's official repositories (e.g., the Ubuntu Archive), which includes packages vetted by the Ubuntu Security team, a :file:`.deb` file originating from an untrusted source, like a public forum, has likely undergone no security screening.
 This lack of verification means that bad actors may have made modifications to the software contained within the :file:`.deb` file.